 Debut: Chapter 611 (Manga), Episode 530 (Anime)

-A Coelacanth Merman and the King of the Ryuugu Kingdom in Fish-Man Island.
-He's a wise, if absent-minded king who cares for the good of his kingdom, and is very protective of his daughter.
+A Coelacanth Merman and the King of the Ryugu Kingdom in Fish-Man Island.
+He is a wise, if absent-minded king who cares for the good of his kingdom, and is very protective of his daughter.

-- Accidental Misnaming: He's very forgetful and often misnames the people, even the simplest ones, such as calling Zoro "Zori".
+- Accidental Misnaming: He's very forgetful and often misnames people, even the simplest of names, such as calling Zoro "Zori".

 - Apologizes a Lot: When he's first introduced, he apologizes for the blunt way he treats the Straw Hats.

-- Badass Beard: To give him a Neptunish-like appearance, he has large bushy red beard.
+- Badass Beard: To give him a Neptunish-like appearance, he has a large bushy red beard.

 - Bunny-Ears Lawyer: He's very carefree and absent-minded, to the point that the ministers have scolded him on more than one occasion.
-When necessary, however, he becomes serious and competent.
+However, he becomes serious and competent when necessary.

 - The Bus Came Back: He reappears at the Reverie Arc, attending the Reverie as king of the Ryugu Kingdom.

-- Carpet of Virility: He's a manly mermman with an equally big amount of chest hair.
+- Carpet of Virility: He's a manly merman with an equally big amount of chest hair.

-- Cool Old Guy: He's gotten old and rusty, but is still one of the strongest fighters of the Fishman Kingdom.
-Unfortunately for him, Hodi is even stronger.
+- Cool Old Guy: He's gotten old and rusty, but is still one of the strongest fighters of the Ryugu Kingdom.
+Unfortunately for him, Hody is even stronger.